Arthur's multiplicity formula for even orthogonal and unitary groups: Statement of results in generic case

-be the quadratic character associated to the discriminant of $V$ by class field theory.
-All pure inner forms of $G=G(V)$ arise in the forms $G'=G(V')$ for some spaces $V'$.
-When $F$ is a local field, then all these spaces $V'$ are classified by some invariants.
-We briefly describe this classification.
+Sometimes we also need to consider pure inner forms of $G=G(V)$.
+It is well known that all pure inner forms of $G$ arise in the forms $G'=G(V')$ for some spaces $V'$.
+We briefly describe the classification of $V'$ in both local and global situations.
+If $F$ is a local field, then all these spaces $V'$ are classified by some invariants.

-\underline{\textit{When $F$ is non-Archimedean:}} \begin{itemize} \item In Case $O$, these $V'$ are orthogonal spaces with the same dimension and discriminant as $V$.
-There are exactly two of these spaces, distinguished by their (normalized) Hasse-Witt invariant $\epsilon(V)$ (cf. \cite{MR770063} page 80--81).
-We shall denote by $V^+$ the one with Hasse-Witt invariant $+1$, and by $V^-$ the one with Hasse-Witt invariant $-1$.
-Since $V^+$ has the maximal possible Witt index, $V^+$ must be isometry to
+\underline{\textit{When $F$ is non-Archimedean:}} \begin{itemize} \item In Case O, these $V'$ are orthogonal spaces of the same dimension and discriminant as $V$.
+There are at most two such spaces, distinguished by their (normalized) Hasse-Witt invariant $\epsilon(V)$.
+We shall denote by $V^+$ the one with Hasse-Witt invariant $+1$ (which always exists), and by $V^-$ the one with Hasse-Witt invariant $-1$ (which exists unless $n=1$ and $\chi_V$ is trivial).
+Since $V^+$ has the maximal possible Witt index, $V^+$ must be isometric to

-for some $d,c\in F$, where
+for some $d,c\in F^\times$, where

 is an $2$-dimensional vector space over $F$ equipped with the quadratic form